Eppo-exp/eppo-docs/docs/administration/teams.md

 Teams also provide an additional layer of permissions.
 Any non-admins that are not part of a Team that owns a metric, experiment, or flag do not have permission to edit it.

 Metrics have "Global Metric" as an additional option for Team ownership.
-Global Metrics are great for top-level metrics that strech across teams, such as Revenue or DAU.
+Global Metrics are great for top-level metrics that stretch across teams, such as Revenue or DAU.